nicolasKappa/ShopAp/README.md

 # 🛒 ShopApp – E-Commerce Web Application

 **ShopApp** is a fully functional e-commerce web application designed to provide users with a smooth and intuitive online shopping experience.
-It includes user authentication, product management, and a secure checkout process.
+It includes user authentication, and Product Management

 # Table of Contents